FeatureBaseDB/featurebase-docs/docs/sql-guide/statements/statement-insert-bulk.md

 literal'
 ```

+{: .important}
+Place closing quotation marks on the final line of any multi-line string literal.

 #### Using INLINE with quotation marks

 FROM clause quotation marks must be escaped before the BULK statement is run, even when CSV values are quoted.